gl-sdk/gen-ai-sdk-cookbook/glaip/examples/hello-world/README.md

 uv sync
 ```

-This command installs the GLAIP-SDK as specified in `pyproject.toml`.
+This command installs the GLAIP as specified in `pyproject.toml`.

-For detailed GLAIP SDK installation instructions, see the [official installation guide](https://gdplabs.gitbook.io/gl-aip/gl-aip-sdk/get-started/install-and-configure).
+For detailed GLAIP installation instructions, see the [official installation guide](https://gdplabs.gitbook.io/gl-aip/gl-aip-sdk/get-started/install-and-configure).

 ### 3. Run the Example